-Certification supports the accreditation by providing analysis of the technical and non-technical aspects of the system.
-As the system moves through its lifecycle, the certifier works with component designers and integrators to ensure that a specified set of security requirements is met.
+Certification supports the accreditation process by providing analysis of the technical and non-technical aspects of the system.
+As the system moves through its lifecycle, the certifier works with component designers and integrators to ensure that a specified set of security requirements are met.
+Certification supports the accreditation process.

-System Certification and Accreditation [1] can help to identify and mitigate risk in a wide variety of systems.
+System Certification and Accreditation [7] can help to identify and mitigate risk in a wide variety of systems.
 Consequently, the U.S. Department of Defense (DoD) has stated that all information systems will be certified and accredited to operate at an acceptable level of risk.
-Given the sheer numbers of systems in operation, from business systems to weapons system, this is a daunting task.
+Given the sheer numbers of systems in operation, from business systems to weapons systems, this is a daunting task.

 It is clear that a highly skilled cadre of system certifiers is needed, not only to address the current demands of the government but also to provide similar support for the complex systems being fielded in the private sector.
-Yet, there are relatively few analysts with the background, training and education that would qualify for senior leadership positions in system certification.
+Yet, there are relatively few analysts with the background, training and education that would qualify to senior leadership for system certifications.
 To address the gap between requirements and available qualified personnel, we are establishing an educational program for system certifiers.